Spanish Irregular Verbs: Full Conjugation Table

 Verb Translation

-querer want
+querer to want

 ir go